alliance-genome/agr_blast_service_configuration/docs/README.md

 data_providers is a list where each provider is represented by a dictionary.
 Each dictionary has two keys: "name" and "environments".
 The "name" key represents the name of the provider.
-The "environments" key is a list of the environments available and to be processed for each provider
+The "environments" key is a list of the environments available and to be processed for each provider that will be made available in the application web interface

 Currently, there are five providers: WB, FB, SGD, XB ad ZFIN